-If this subject was not taken, a grade 6 in Art and Design would be acceptable, or an aptitude for other STEM subjects.
+If this subject was not studied, a grade 6 in Art and Design would be acceptable, as well as an aptitude for other STEM subjects.

 15% of the assessment is of a mathematical nature, therefore at least a grade 6 in GCSE Mathematics would also be highly recommended.